tldr-pages/tldr/pages/linux/wipefs.md

 `sudo wipefs {{/dev/sdX}}`

-- Wipe all available signature types for a specific device (no recursion into partitions):
+- Wipe all available signature types for a specific device with no recursion into partitions:

 `sudo wipefs --all {{/dev/sdX}}`